kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 ### Restore Mechanism

 Restore is triggered by a new optional field on Pod spec rather than by a separate API object.
-A user creates a Pod with `spec.restoreFrom` set to the name of a `PodCheckpoint` object in the same namespace.
+A user creates a Pod with `spec.restoreFrom.name` set to the name of a `PodCheckpoint` object in the same namespace.
 The kubelet observes this during `SyncPod` and calls `restorePodSandbox()` instead of `createPodSandbox()`.
 Pod creation is the restore, in a single step.